-Field Description Include Filters List of file extensions to be recorded.
+Field Description Filter inclusions List of file extensions to be recorded.
 Optionally specify the process to log the file when it is run or opened by that process.
-Exclude filters List of file extensions that will not be recorded.
+Filter exclusions List of file extensions that will not be recorded.
 Optionally specify the process to ignore the file when it is run or opened by that process.

-Mask String used to filter the process and file to log or ignore.
-Syntax Process Filter Example of features used to log "skype.exe ." "word.exe John.doc" Example of features used to ignore "skype.exe .dat" Log path and access mode Records the file path and access type (i.e.: read, write) Capture file content If enabled, the file is copied and downloaded at the first access.
-Min/Max size Minimum and maximum size admitted for the file to be downloaded.
-Newer than Minimum file creation date to be downloaded.
+Field Description Mask String used to filter the process and file to log or ignore.
+Syntax Process Filter Example of features used to log "skype.exe ." "word.exe John.doc" Example of features used to ignore "skype.exe .dat" Records the access path and method Records the file path and access type (i.e.: read, write) Capture file content If enabled, the file is copied and downloaded at the first access.
+Minimum/maximum size Minimum and maximum size admitted for the file to be downloaded.
+More recent than Minimum file creation date to be downloaded.